QUICK-GCP-LAB/2-Minutes-Labs-Solutions/Identify Horses or Humans with TensorFlow and Vertex AI/Identify Horses or Humans with TensorFlow and Vertex AI.md

 ## 🔑 Solution [here]()

-### ⚙️ Execute the Following Commands in Cloud Shell
+### ⚙️ Execute the Following Commands in in Notebook Terminal

 ```
 rm CLS_Vertex_AI_CNN_horse_or_human-v1.0.0.ipynb